 For all the environmental and climate destruction wrought by the fossil fuel industry here in Australia and globally, you’d think there must be a significant payback through taxes, right?

-Massive fossil fuel companies utilise all sorts of accounting tricks to minimise the tax they are required to pay, and sometimes they don’t even pay that!
+Massive fossil fuel companies use all sorts of accounting tricks to minimise the tax they are required to pay, and sometimes they don’t even pay that!

-Just check out the table below, which shows the biggest fossil fuel companies and how much tax they have paid compared to their revenue.
-In the 2018-19 financial year, 59 of these companies paid no tax, yet racked up a total income of $101 billion in Australia.
+Just check out the table below, which shows the biggest fossil fuel companies and how much tax they have paid compared to their income.
+In the 2020-21 financial year, 73 of the 134 fossil fuel companies identified paid no tax, yet racked up a total income of $164 billion in Australia.

 What makes this even harder to swallow are the whopping pay cheques and bonuses these companies’ bosses take home, while destroying our environment and contributing nothing to the Australian public purse.